facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 Note that the model actually does not add much computation to the baseline, but it lacks efficient GPU implementation for the softmax version of non-local operation.
 The dot-product version, on the otherhand, is much faster.

+If you use CUDA>=9.2, TF>=1.12 on Volta GPUs, the flag `--use-fp16xla` will enable XLA-optimized FP16 PGD attack, which reduced training time about 2x, with a slight drop of accuracy.